mxagar/census_model_deployment_fastapi/README.md

 # Census Model Deployment to Heroku Using FastAPI

 In this project, a simple census dataset is used to create a model pipeline, train it and deploy it to Heroku using FastAPI.
-The dataset consists of X entries of different people, each with X features (age, education, etc.) and the model infers the salary range of an entry.
+The dataset consists of 32,561 entries of different people, each with 14 features (age, education, etc.) and the model infers the salary range of an entry.

 I forked the starter code for this project from a Udacity [exercise/demo repository](https://github.com/udacity/nd0821-c3-starter-code) and modified it to the present form.